mstksg/inCode/copy/entries/trie.md

 That's because to create a graph using *fgl*, you need to manage Node ID's, which are represented as `Int`s.
-To add a node, you need to generate a fresh Node ID.  *fgl* has some nice tools for managing this, but we can have some (completely unnecessary) fun by taking care of it ourselves.
+To add a node, you need to generate a fresh Node ID.  *fgl* has some nice tools for managing this, but we can have some fun by taking care of it ourselves using the so-called "state monad", `State Int`.

+Hylomorphisms
 We can use `State Int` as a way to generate "fresh" node ID's on-demand, with the action `fresh`: